Henchen99/3DPrintz4u/README.md

 For the backbone of the website, I watched and followed a few youtube tutorials, with freeCodeCamp and Dennis Ivy in particular.
 I then changed and added additional features to suit the project better.

+Check out the instagram page for 3Dprintz4u at: 3d_prints_4u

 HC